dhilanpatel26/computer-networks/Assignment4/report.md

 9. 5.8: 126940 bytes
 10. 163.53: 120920 bytes

-Percentage of bytes from top 10 source IPs: 37.41%
+These top 10 source IPs account for 37.41% of all bytes.

 ## Question 1.3
-Port 443: HTTPS
-Percentage of flows from port 443: 1.10%
-Percentage of flows to port 443: 4.40%
+Port 443 is associated with the HTTPS service.
+1.10% of flows are from port 443, and 4.40% of flows are to port 443.

 ## Question 1.4
-Percentage of total bytes sent by 128.112: 4.20% Percentage of total bytes received by 128.112: 95.95% Percentage of bytes both sent and received by 128.112: 0.84%
+The percentage of total bytes sent by 128.112 is 4.20%. \
+The percentage of total bytes received by 128.112 is 95.95%. \
+The percentage of bytes both sent and received by 128.112 is 0.84%.

 We see an extreme imbalance in byte-counts on this router's network, specifically almost all bytes received being destined to 128.112.0.0/16, but very few being sent from it, and almost no fully internal bytes.
 This router is acting as a net sink of traffic, perhaps for one of the research universities in Internet2, where end hosts primarily download or request content from out-of-network servers and rarely upload.

 ## Question 1.5
 I imagine that most of the work people do at a busy public cafe during the afternoon consists of web-based downloads and uploads, as well as video and music streaming.
 I would expect the following changes to the collected data:
-1. The flow CDF shifting to the right, as video and music streaming requires larger multimedia flows and larger/more packets.
+1. The flow CDF would shift to the right, as video and music streaming requires larger multimedia flows and larger/more packets.
 2. Assuming the cafe has a NAT, we would likely see most of the top 10 source IPs for traffic to be under the same /16 prefix.
-3. HTTPS to dominate the destination port traffic in a much more significant way than it does currently, because typical browser traffic is through HTTPS.
+3. HTTPS would dominate the destination port traffic in a much more significant way than it does currently, because typical browser traffic is through HTTPS.
 4. I would still expect the inbound/outbound traffic split to lean more inbound-heavy, but it will likely be more balanced if cafe users are uploading.
 We might also see some more internal traffic (src and dst within the /16 network) if the cafe is streaming to a smart-speaker music system or using a printer.

 ## Question 2.1
-Top 10 AS numbers by frequency:
+These are the top 10 AS numbers by frequency:
 1. AS3356: 95483 occurrences
 2. AS3257: 75208 occurrences
 3. AS1299: 64771 occurrences